eduardoesnc/Tymer/README.md

-# Tymer
+# Tymer, The Timer
-A timer based on Tyler, The Creator
+A timer based on Tyler, The Creator.
+Um timer baseado em Tyler, The Creator.

-Created with React Native by @eduardoesnc
+Created with React Native by @eduardoesnc.
+Criado com React Native por @eduardoesnc.